 Florida participates in the Safe Routes to School – a national movement that promotes safe walking and bicycling to school as a healthy travel alternative.
 The Florida Traffic and Bicycle Safety Education Program offers elementary, middle school and adult safety courses.
-And parental involvement can go a long way toward keeping children safe.
+And our lawyers know that parental involvement can go a long way toward preventing bicycling accidents involving children.

 The NHTSA recommends children under the age of 10 should ride on the sidewalk, where special care should be taken when passing pedestrians.
 Check with your community for traffic laws governing riding a bicycle on the sidewalk.
 Also, teach your child to provide an audible warning, such as “passing on the left, excuse me” when overtaking pedestrians on a sidewalk.